 - Gradually add the coconut aminos to the pan, stirring quickly.
 Let everything mix for a minute longer to thicken and incorporate the flavors.
 Remove from pan.

-- When slightly cooled, add the onion mix to the sour cream and mix thoroughly.
+- When cooled, add the onion mix to the sour cream and mix thoroughly.
 Add salt or more coconut aminos to taste.
 Serve with chips or veggies to dip!

 Video